 - Select a doctor & hospital that is supportive.
 The current c-section rate in America today is 1 in 3!
 That’s saying that 1/3 of all women’s bodies are incapable to do what they were created to do without medical intervention.
 Instead, it is much more likely to be the other way around – when you get involved in a natural process problems occur which lead to more problems and interventions…a slippery slope for sure.
 Doctors with low c-section rates, midwives, and birthing locations with Baby-Friendly Hospital Initiative status are all better options.

 - Plan for baby to be given to mom immediately following delivery – postponing all newborn procedures on a healthy baby until after the first few hours following birth (or allow procedures to be done while in skin-to-skin with mother).

-- Don’t wash the baby – babies use their sense of smell to find the nipple and moms are drawn into their babies with hormones of love and bonding through smell and touch.
+- Don’t wash the baby – babies use their sense of smell to find the nipple and moms are drawn to their babies with hormones of love and bonding through smell and touch.
 There is no need to scrub a newborn down before cuddling and spending precious hours in skin-to-skin care.
-In fact, consider waiting a couple days before giving your baby his first bath.
+In fact, consider waiting a couple days before giving your baby her first bath.

 - Dim the lights – bright lights are harsh on a new baby’s eyes.
 If you have to have bright lights on, shield baby’s eyes.

 - Allow skin-to-skin time to continue through first breastfeed- and then as much as possible in the first few days following birth.
 Skin-to-skin is the single most important thing to help breastfeeding success.

 - Delay cord clamping – this is oxygen rich blood that your baby needs.
 Wait until the cord has finished pulsating – or, even better, wait to cut the cord until the placenta has been delivered.